Back to Pregnancy Week by Week Guide

 The fingernails are fully developed at this stage but the ones on the toes are still forming.

-The lanugo slowly begins to disappear as you from from your 35th to the 36th week of your pregnancy..
+The lanugo slowly begins to disappear as you move from your 35th to the 36th week of your pregnancy..
 And instead grows the vellus hair to replace it.

 If you haven’t already then now is a good time to start doing the Kegel exercises.
 These strengthen your pelvic muscles thereby preparing you for the extra pressure that you will face as the baby moves into the pelvic region.
 Also doing pelvic tilts before bed time will help you to fall asleep more easily.